Get to the Root

 • change habits

-• collect resources to help others
+• collect resources to address the problem

 • View Learning to Give toolkits related to Issues We Care About to learn more about an issue, the needs, ideas for service, and community resources.